protomodule/probe/README.md

 *Probe* is the NodeJS module to integrate Protomodules principles into [NodeJS](https://nodejs.org/en/) / [Express](http://expressjs.com) based applications.

+**🚨 This library is under heavy development.** Be sure to check back for breaking changes in future releases.

 ## Quick start guide

 Install *Protomodule | Probe* by running: